 What a time to be a Peaky Blinders fan.
-Season five just ended with a typically epic finale, we just enjoyed The Legitimate Peaky Blinders Festival, a VR game is in the works, and there’s talk of a film and various spin-offs.
-And that’s not all.
-It looks like season six could be hitting our screens much sooner than you’d expect.
+Season five ended with a typically epic finale, we enjoyed The Legitimate Peaky Blinders Festival, a VR game is in the works, and there’s talk of a film and various spin-offs.

-Here’s everything we know about season six so far…
+Here’s everything we know about season six, which will be the show’s last, so far…

 What’s the latest news?